DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

 - `: void` means that the function has no return value.

 ### Access of Java class
-To prevent misuse of scripts, script may only access java classes from the following packages:
+To prevent misuse of scripts, script may only access java classes from the following packages by default:

 - `com.lx862.jcm.mod.scripting.*`
 - `java.lang`